beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 Example chapters might include:

-- Short code example
+- A short code example
-- Presentation of a module or library
+- A presentation of a module or library
-- Discussion of community-related events
+- A discussion of community-related events
-- Personal stories or achievements
+- A personal story or achievement
+- A comic strip (?)

 We anticipate a handful of chapters exploring elegant code, alongside code-free chapters that are more introspective and inspirational in nature.